ghorsey/OpenGraph-Net/README.md

 Writing out OpenGraph Metadata to the `head` tag
 -------------------------------------------------
-Below is a complete version to write out a graph from to a page:
+Below is a complete example to write out a OpenGraph metadata to a page:

     @{
         var graph = OpenGraph.MakeGraph(